V-Sekai/manuals/decisions/20231027-apartment-building-vr.md

 ## The Backdrop

 Virtual Reality (VR) is a rapidly growing technology with applications in various fields.
 One such application is the creation of virtual environments, such as apartments.
-This proposal aims to outline a strategy for building an apartment in VR.
+This proposal aims to outline a strategy for building a cozy apartment in VR as a default environment for V-Sekai.

 ## The Challenge

-The main challenge is to create a realistic and immersive virtual environment that accurately represents an apartment.
+The main challenge is to create a realistic and immersive virtual environment that accurately represents a cozy apartment.
 This includes creating detailed 3D models of the apartment's interior and exterior, as well as implementing realistic lighting and textures.

 ## The Strategy